build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

       );
 ```

 We're now ready to create the EC2 instance using a pre-built [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (AMI - pronounced "Ay-Em-Eye") - for this guide, we will be using the [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) one for X86_64 CPU architecture.
 We will also pass the IAM role you created, the default VPC, and the instance type to run on, in your case, a `t2.micro` that has 1 vCPU and 1GB of memory.
-If you are running this tutorial in one of the newer AWS regions, the `t2.micro` type may not be available, please use the `t3.micro` one.
+If you are running this tutorial in one of the newer AWS regions, the `t2.micro` type may not be available.
+Jus use the `t3.micro` one instead.
 To view all the different instance types, see the [EC2 instance types page](https://aws.amazon.com/ec2/instance-types/).

 ```typescript
       // Look up the AMI Id for the Amazon Linux 2 Image with CPU Type X86_64